VPN protocols explained

 Choosing the Best VPN protocols for different use cases

-Although it would seem tempting to call Wireguard the best tunneling protocol, the reality may not be as clear cut.
+Although it would seem tempting to call WireGuard the best tunneling protocol on the market, the reality may not be as clear cut.
 Also, not all your devices will support all the existing protocols (relevant if you're using the VPN without a VPN app).
 In such cases, it's good to know which protocols you should use in which scenarios.

 Streaming